 When Disney bought LucasFilm and promised to make more Star Wars content, fans celebrated.
 Sadly, much of that promised content didn't play well with fans when it released.

-But just when fans were starting to hate what Disney had done to Star Wars, Disney went ahead and gave us The Mandalorian—and along with the series came both Din Djarin (Mando) and Grogu (Baby Yoda).
+But just when fans were starting to hate what Disney had done to Star Wars, Disney went ahead and gave us The Mandalorian—and along with it came both Din Djarin (Mando) and Grogu (Baby Yoda).

 Din Djarin and Grogu comprise a double team: the former is a helmeted warrior/bounty hunter, the latter is the child he swore to protect.
 The pair is now so beloved that when Grogu was taken away to be trained by Luke Skywalker, there wasn't a dry eye among viewers.